-In this case, based on the medical records and the assessment of the legal team, Medical Protection was able to serve a letter of response denying liability.
+In this case, based on the medical records, Medical Protection was able to defend the GP's management.
 In the letter of response it was argued that it was reasonable for Dr N to diagnose an ankle sprain based on the history and her clinical examination.
 The letter highlighted that as the Simmond's test performed at the fracture clinic was normal, it therefore would likely have also been normal at the time of Dr N's examination.
-The claim was discontinued by Mr E's solicitors.
+The complaint was then withdrawn.